johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ## Maize Plant Concept ##

-The *Maize Plant Discipleship Syllabus* is symbolically structured to reflect the metaphor of maize plants — see [](#mpm).
+The *Maize Plant Discipleship Syllabus* is structured to symbolically reflect the metaphor of maize plants — see [](#mpm).

-Representing messianic community with maize reminds us that multiplying is not an end in itself: we are also called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world—see John 6 & 20:21.

 ![Maize plant metaphor][mpm]

 [mpm]: maize-plant-metaphor.png height=400px

+In the metaphor:

 -	**Soil and roots** represent the biblical, covenantal community and vocation of Israel, out of which emerges the messianic, new-covenant community and vocation;

 -	**Plant growth and multiplication** represent the *dynamic* spiritual growth and multiplication of messianic community;

 -	**Sunlight and rainfall** represent essential spiritual *disciplines* fuelling the growth of messianic community.

+Representing messianic community with maize reminds us that multiplying is not an end in itself: the Messianic Community is called, like the Messiah, to become a kind of *life-giving bread* to the peoples of the world (read John 6 & 20:21).

 ## Maize Plant Discipleship Syllabus ##